The Masked Singer (British TV series): The Masked Singer: Unmasked

 The Masked Singer: Unmasked is the companion show presented by Capital Xtra's Will Njobvu.
 It is shown on the ITV Hub straight after the main show and is later aired on ITV2 the following Saturday.
 The show features interviews from the judges and the unmasked celebrity from that episode.
 It takes us behind the scenes to see what actually goes on at the "most secretive show on TV".
 The show did not return for the third series, though in the sixth series, it was replaced by a new companion show known as The Masked Singer: The After Mask, presented by Kiss presenter Harriet Rose.
+For the seventh series it was renamed to its original name of Unmasked.

 The Masked Dancer

 On 4 March 2021, it was announced that ITV commissioned a dancing spinoff series that shares the same name of the American version.
 The series had 12 contestants competing through seven episodes, and was hosted by Dommett, with Ross, Gilligan, McCall, and Oti Mabuse serving as panellists.
 It premiered on 29 May 2021, filling in the late spring 2021 slot of Britain's Got Talent, which had its upcoming series 15 postponed until 2022 due to health and safety concerns regarding the COVID-19 pandemic.

 The show returned for a second series in the Autumn of 2022 with Mo Gilligan replaced as panelist by Peter Crouch due to other commitments that Gilligan had at the time of taping.
-In 2023 nothing was aired as a result of ITV’s coverage of the 2023 Rugby World Cup and by 2024 the broadcaster announced their overall decision to cancel the show in its entirety rather than renew it for a third series.
+In 2023, nothing was aired as a result of ITV's coverage of the 2023 Rugby World Cup and by 2024, the broadcaster announced their overall decision to cancel the show in its entirety rather than renew it for a third series.